enthought/traits-futures/docs/source/guide/threading.rst

     copy to pass to the background task.
 That way the background task doesn't have to worry about those data changing while it's running.

+-   **Protect both reads and writes of shared state.** Where sharing of mutable state can't be avoided, make sure that both writes *and* reads of that shared state are protected by a suitable lock.
+Don't rely on the GIL to do your locking for you: Python makes few guarantees about atomicity of operations.

 -   **Beware Traits defaults!** Idiomatic Traits-based code makes frequent use of lazy instantiation and defaults.
 For example, if your ``HasTraits`` class needs a lock to protect some piece of shared state, you